awslabs/aws-iot-greengrass-accelerators/v2/aws_iot_sitewise/README.md

    cdk destroy --profile PROFILE_NAME --context baseStack="gg-accel-base"
    ```

-   > **NOTE:** This will only destroy the `sitewise` component resources and not the base stack.
+   > **NOTE:** This will only destroy the `aws_iot_sitewise` component resources and not the base stack.
 Also, since the components have already been deployed to the Greengrass core, they will continue to run unless are locally deleted via the `greengrass-cli`, or the Greengrass configuration is reset.

-   At this point, all `sitewise` resources have been deleted.
+   At this point, all `aws_iot_sitewise` resources have been deleted.

 1. Review any CloudWatch Logs log groups and delete these if needed.